franzliedke/studio/README.md

 This will make sure the package in the `baz` directory will be autoloadable using Composer.

+#### unload: Stop using a studio package with Composer project

+    $ studio unload foo

+This will remove the path `foo` from the studio.json configuration, which means the package will not be used in the Composer project any more.
+This does not remove the package contents.
+See `scrap` for total removal.

+You can reload the package using the `load` command.

 #### scrap: Remove a package

 Sometimes you want to throw away a package.